-In a recent Time Magazines article titled “World When the Taps Run Dry - What it’s like to live through an urban water crisis” writer Aryn Baker vividly recounts what it’s like to live in Cape Town on a water ration.
-This gorgeous, world class city with a thriving tourism scene lived in denial that they were facing a crisis until it was too late.
-And now locals must go through great measures to access, stock up on and save water, and thoughtfully use the 16 gallons ration of water they get daily.
+In a recent Time Magazines article titled “World When the Taps Run Dry - What it’s like to live through an urban water crisis” writer Aryn Baker vividly recounts living on a 16 gallon a day water ration.
+According to Baker, Cape Town, a gorgeous, world class city with a thriving tourism scene lived in denial that they were facing a crisis until it was too late.
+And now locals must go through great measures to access, stock up on and save water.

-Baker reveals how Capetonians have learnt that simple things like grilling food and showering over a plastic tub and then using the water to wash clothing saves water.
-These little acts of preservation add up and allow them to get by day by day.
+Baker reveals how Capetonians have learnt that simple things like grilling food when cooking and showering over a plastic tub, and then using the water to wash clothing, saves water.
+These little acts of preservation add up and allow the residents of Cape Town to get through the day.

-I started asking myself the question, beyond recycling and being smart with the water use, where else can I make a difference in terms to helping out the environment?
-I realized that one of the most important jobs I have and truly enjoy as a mother is cooking and feeding my loved ones.
+This Time Magazine article really made me question: Beyond recycling and being smart with the water use, where else can I make a difference in terms to helping out the environment?
+I realized that one of the most important jobs I have and truly enjoy as a mother is cooking for my loved ones.
 I’m responsible for choosing the menu and most of the grocery shopping in our family.
-When I go to the store all I see are isle after isle, shelf after shelf of packaged food.
-In order to cook anything I have to buy it in it’s package and the package ends up in the garbage.
+When I go to the grocery store I see isle after isle, shelf after shelf of packaged food.
+In order to cook anything I have to buy it in it’s package and the part of the package that can't recycled ends up in the landfill.
 It’s a vicious cycle that I decided I need to get out of in order to make a difference.

 I have been working at it and here are 3 things that (no joke) help me save a lot of money and time.
 These simple things also help me practice environmentally friendly shopping and cooking habits and allow me to quickly and easily prepare healthy, wholesome meals.

 2. Purchasing grains, nuts, beans, legumes, fruits and veggies by weight in bulk and bringing them home in these reusable mesh bags and